-On the date of the eviction hearing, the landlord and/or their attorney or agent (such as a property manager or eviction specialist) must appear in court to explain the reason(s) for the eviction.
+On the date of the eviction hearing, as part of the eviction process, the landlord and/or their attorney or agent (such as a property manager or eviction specialist) must appear in court to explain the reason(s) for the eviction.
 The court has sent the tenant a notice to appear for the eviction hearing, so the tenant will often appear in court to contest the eviction and share their side of the story, or they may simply decide not to appear.
 At the hearing, it’s important that the landlord provide as much supporting documentation as possible, to show that they have just cause to evict.
 For example, if the landlord has photos or other evidence that the tenant is keeping a dog in a leased property that forbids pets, they should bring that evidence to court.

 It’s also worth noting that the outcome of the eviction hearing is determined solely by the judge’s personal discretion.
 Even if the landlord is technically within their legal rights to evict, the judge may decide that the landlord must undergo additional steps, and file a second time for another eviction hearing.
 It’s critical that the landlord be courteous, professional, and well-organized for the eviction hearing, and that they persuade the judge to rule in their favor.
 The optimal outcome of the eviction hearing is that the judge rules in favor of the eviction to proceed.